ropg/ezTime/README.md

 &nbsp;

-### Timezone caching, timezoneapi.io, EEPROM or NVS
+### Timezone caching, EEPROM or NVS

-If you use setLocation, the timezone information comes from timezoneapi.io, a service on the Internet that provides this information.
-They give everyone 50 free requests per day, so if your Arduino would get stuck in a loop where it boots all the time you would eventually not get timezone information anymore.
-Also, if that service goes away, your Arduino would not know what time it is anymore.
+If you use setLocation, the timezone information comes from timezoned.rop.nl.
+I'll try to keep that running as stable as possible, but if that service has a problem, your Arduino would not know what time it is anymore.

 That is why you can create a place for ezTime to store the data about the timezone.
 That way, it doens't need to get the information anew every time the Arduino boots.
 You can store the cache for a timezone in EEPROM (the default) or NVS.